basarat/typescript-react/06 cypress/README.md

   },
 ```
 * Optionally we add a few script targets to essentially document how to run these test.

+***Select the e2e folder***
+> That's it, we are done with the configuration.
+Note that at this point this e2e folder is primed to be copy pasted into any TypeScript / React Project you want to add e2e tests for.

 ***Expand the `/integration` folder***
 * Now lets write some tests